assuredmasterclass/qa-automation-frameworks/README.md

 # qa-automation-frameworks Repository

-# Visual Tasks from Start to Completion with all Steps and Verification Points
+# Visual Tasks from Start to Finish with all Steps and Verification Points using Latest Software Versions

 # Project ID : AMC_P_0101